 You may have questions about how the Coronavirus pandemic will affect your application or offer from us.
 This guide includes the most up-to-date information to help you make informed choices about any UCAS application you have made with us and reassurances that we are doing what we can to help all our applicants in this difficult time.
-If you have applied for a postgraduate course at Bath, please see our separate guidance.
+If you have applied for a postgraduate course at Bath, please see our separate guidance for postgraduate offer holders.

 Recent updates to this guide